RibirX/Ribir/docs/project_practice/how_to_build_a_todo_application_with_ribir.md

 # How to build a Todo Application with Ribir

-In this tutorial, We'll start learning how to build a Todo application using Ribir.
+In this tutorial, we will learn how to build a Todo application using Ribir.
 By following this tutorial in its entirety, you will be able to complete a Todo application like this by yourself:

 ![todo example](./img/todo_example.png)